alexogola/quotes/README.md

 Alex Ogola

+## Technology used

+Angular cli was used alongside bootstrap and css to develop the Quote application.
+Git is used on the other side as the version control for tracking changes on the local and remote repository.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.